Catapult Dynamics and Phase Transitions in Quadratic Nets: Related works

 \section{Related works}

-The catapult phase was first discovered in \cite{lewkowycz2020large}.
-There they proved analytically that the catapult phase exists in a linear, MLP with a single hidden layer.
-They also showed numerically that the catapult phase exists in a large class of wide neural nets and that a model trained in the catapult phase typically has a smaller generalization loss than the same model trained in the lazy phase.
-The catapult phase in models trained with logistic loss was studied in \cite{DBLP:journals/corr/abs-2011-12547}.
+The catapult phase was first analyzed by \cite{lewkowycz2020large}, who studied gradient descent dynamics in a variety of architectures, including linear models, deep fully-connected networks, convolutional nets, and residual networks.
+They showed that in the catapult phase, models can access large learning rates stably, and often achieve better generalization performance compared to those trained in the lazy phase.
+Theoretically, they analyzed a finite-width linear MLP trained with mean-squared error loss, and identified phase boundaries based on the learning rate and Hessian curvature.
+Empirically, they demonstrated that models trained in the catapult regime not only converge, but may also exhibit more favorable generalization ability.
+Besides, the catapult phase in models trained with logistic loss was studied in \cite{DBLP:journals/corr/abs-2011-12547}.
 The effect of large learning rates on matrix factorization was studied in \cite{https://doi.org/10.48550/arxiv.2110.03677}.

 The work we present here is similar to the interesting analysis of \cite{Belkin_quadratic}.
 There they proved that the catapult phase exists in the quadratic model that approximates a two-layer ReLU MLP.
 They also demonstrated that the generalization loss of neural nets and their quadratic approximations are qualitatively similar in the catapult phase.
 Our work differs from \cite{Belkin_quadratic} in a few key areas.
 The first is, we will show that the catapult phase exists in a large class of quadratic models, while in \cite{Belkin_quadratic} they focused on the quadratic approximation of a two-layer ReLU MLP.
 We also show that the catapult phase exists in general two-layer, homogenous MLPs, without making a quadratic approximation.
 We believe it would be interesting to understand how their analysis for the quadratic approximation to the ReLU net could be used to study the class of quadratic models considered in this work.